abraham-px/forecast-demo/README.md

 from `.env` (`WEATHER/LOAD/PV_INTERVAL_MINUTES`).

-### Contents

-- `app/`: agents and the scheduler
-- `model/xgb_model.pkl`: serialized load model artifact
-- `AGENTS.md`: contributor and agent guidelines
-- `.env`: editable config consumed by every module
- - `dockerfile.weather`: minimal image for weather ingest
- - `dockerfile.forecast`: full image for PV/load/evaluation
- - `requirements.weather.txt`: minimal deps for ingest

 ## Prerequisites

 - Docker or Docker Compose v2
 - Access to the target InfluxDB instance (URL, token, org, bucket)
-- CNC machinery friendly network path to Open-Meteo API
 - EPC1522 (or any x86_64 host) running Portainer for deployment

 ### Python Dependencies

-`requirements.txt` specifies the exact versions installed in the forecast container:
+`requirements.forecast.txt` specifies the exact versions installed in the forecast container:
 `numpy`, `pandas`, `requests`, `influxdb-client`, `jpholiday`, `joblib`, `pvlib`, `xgboost`, etc. These are installed automatically during the Docker build phase.